charles-masse/NexusExplorer/README.md

 ![MapViewer](https://github.com/charles-masse/NexusExplorer/blob/main/images/mapViewer.png)
 > [!TIP]
-> By clicking on the minimap itself, the in-game teleport command for this location will be copied to your clipboard.
+> By clicking on the minimap, the in-game teleport command for this location will be copied to your clipboard.

 ## Roadmap
 - [x] Display minimap